-Platforms for sending mass emails offer by default shared IPs that are used by hundreds or thousands of their clients.
-This keeps the cost of the service low but doesn’t give you any control over the reputation of a given IP.
+Platforms for sending a number of emails at once offer by default shared IPs that are used by hundreds or thousands of their clients.
+This keeps the cost of the service low but doesn’t give you any control over your IP reputation.

 The operators, however, do their fair share of quality control and rotate with hundreds of IP addresses to always ensure good deliverability for their clients.
 For nearly everyone, shared IP will be perfectly sufficient.

-However, if you already have hundreds of thousands of contacts on your lists and need to reach out to them on a regular basis, consider investing in a dedicated IP.
-This will give you full control over your reputation.
+However, if you already have hundreds of thousands of contacts on your lists and need to reach out to them regularly, consider investing in a dedicated IP.
+This will give you full control over your sending reputation.
 It’s important, though, not to email the entire list on day 1.

-Easiness to implement: 2 / 5 (requires a bit of research but still fairly easy)
+- Easiness to implement: 2 / 5 (requires a bit of research but still fairly easy)

-Time to implement: 3 / 5 (needs a bit of a setup and, as mentioned, research)
+- Time to implement: 3 / 5 (needs a bit of a setup and, as mentioned, research)

 Use branding and personalize ‘from’ field

 One of the time-tested methods to increase the open rate is to include both your company name and the name of the sender.
 “John from Mailtrap” will likely have much more success with our mailing list than “John Smith” or, worse, “johnsmith48782”.

-Of course, you don’t always need the CEO to personally compose and send each email, especially if you send onboarding messages to thousands of users, it’s virtually impossible.
+Of course, you don’t always need the CEO to personally compose and send each email that has perfect formatting, especially if you send onboarding messages to thousands of users, it’s virtually impossible.

 Send a welcome message